TomKondratyuk/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/1c1abb28-74f7-44cc-be03-875c78a76cfd)

 If you did everything correctly you should see this page pop up.
+(This part of the lab must be working in order to continue with the rest.)

 ![image](https://github.com/user-attachments/assets/f6a6ce50-b411-4813-a6d5-40fe7887bd32)